CW3E/StreamflowDashboard/README.md

 All the user inputs occur in the UI section (like ‘Select Station’, ‘Select Variable’, etc).
 Each of these options is created using a ‘widget’ (see Shiny Basics link above).
 This has all the aesthetic formatting of the dashboard.
 This includes the ‘About’ section of the dashboard.

 # The Server
 This takes the user inputs and changes the plot/outputs based on that.
 This includes the hydrograph, the data tables, and the maps.
-Precipitation stations are chosen by the closest to the streamflow station (in both distance & elevation), if you have a better way let me know.
+Precipitation stations are chosen by the closest to the streamflow station (in both distance & elevation).

 # Package Versions I (Anahita) Used
-> sessionInfo()

 R version 4.2.2 (2022-10-31 ucrt)
 Platform: x86_64-w64-mingw32/x64 (64-bit)
 Running under: Windows 10 x64 (build 19045)